 "Records Only" Subpoena

 A records subpoena requires the production of documents.
 A subpoena for SJSU business records must be served on the "Custodian of Records."
 At SJSU, the custodian of all business records, for the purposes of this process, is the Finance & Business Services.
 This office will request documents subject to subpoena from departments as necessary, and will respond to the subpoena on behalf of SJSU.
-Process servers attempting to serve a subpoena or other orders of a court should be directed to this office:

 This information is a guide for the appropriate response to process servers.
 Questions about individual situations should be directed to the Public Records Coordinator at (408) 924-1747.